Active-Learning-and-Teaching/ALT-Website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: "<strong>Create &amp; Manage Courses<br><br></strong>Instructors can create
+  headline: "<strong>Create &amp; Manage Courses<br><br>- I</strong>nstructors can
-    courses and let their students enroll with a unique code.<br>The dashboard shows the ongoing courses of the instructor.
+    create courses by just entering the course name - and will get a unique code for it. <br><br>- They can let their students enrol with this unique code (a student just has to enter the code).
+So, it can be used in any teacher-class setting (in college, schools, continuing education, workshop/tutorial) and does not require any support from any IT infrastructure.<br><br>- The dashboard shows the ongoing courses of the instructor.
 Instructors can post announcements and manage students in their courses.
-A robust notification system ensures that the users never miss an update."
+Instructors can specify email addresses to receive responses to the in-lecture quizzes/ feedback questions."
   slug: features
   content: ''
   media: